-- (Recommendations 27, 28, 29) Build the capacity of students to shape their college experience and opportunities through student-centered shared governance and college committees, a Cultural Diversity Festival, and an expansion of the Equity and Excellence Student Fellowship Program to create a district-wide racial equity and social justice focused student fellowship program and opportunities to create inclusive, community building activities and events. - (Recommendations 30, 31) Create a Basic Needs Coordinator position, a student advisory group and a Basic Needs Center to assess and meet the food and housing needs of students.
+- (Recommendations 27, 28, 29) Build the capacity of students to shape their college experience and opportunities through student-centered shared governance and college committees, a Cultural Diversity Festival, and an expansion of the Equity and Excellence Student Fellowship Program to create a district-wide racial equity and social justice focused student fellowship program and opportunities to create inclusive, community building activities and events. - (Recommendations 30, 31) Create a Basic Needs Coordinator position, a student advisory group and a Basic Needs Center to assess and meet the food and housing insecurity needs of students.
+Launch a Basic Needs task force to develop a strategic approach to serving students with basic needs including but not limited to childcare, mental health, housing and food insecurity.